ogrenenmakine/Policy-Gradient-Driven-Noise-Mask/README.md

-# Official Repo for `Policy Gradient-Driven Noise Mask` research article
+### Official Repo for `Policy Gradient-Driven Noise Mask` research article

+The code is modified from `https://github.com/pytorch/vision/tree/main/references/classification`

 This folder contains reference training scripts.
 They serve as a log of how to train specific models, as provide baseline training and evaluation scripts to quickly bootstrap research.